anthrolisp/orbmacs/README.md

 Packages are managed using [leaf](https://github.com/conao3/leaf.el).

 Emacs is a never-ending journey and as such, my setup is always evolving.
 I would encourage forking this repository if you are interested in using it as a base for your own customizations, but ideally you should build your own configuration from scratch and simply pick out any parts you like.

+In the future I intend to add more features for python programming, specifically with numpy, and tweaks to org/org-roam.

 If you have any questions or suggestions please feel free to contact me, and I will do my best to respond promptly.
 A fair warning that I am a mechanical engineer and not a programmer by trade.